avergro/Network-Analysis/README.md

 Network-Analysis
 ================
-Here some useful scripts for biological networks analysis are available
+Here some useful scripts for biological networks analysis are available.

 Gene Ontology enrichment analysis
 ==================================